avniproject/avni-website/src/pages/case-studies/2024-09-19-Scaling-Rural-Education.md

 - **Field Coordinators**: Responsible for visiting schools and Anganwadis, Field Coordinators use Avni to schedule visits, track progress, and report on any issues or improvements needed.
 - **Cluster Coordinators**: Overseeing several field coordinators, Cluster Coordinators monitor the overall progress of multiple schools and Anganwadis within their designated clusters, ensuring that reports are timely and accurate.
-- **District Coordinators**: At a higher level, District Coordinators manage the education program across several districts.
+- **State Coordinators**: At a higher level, State Coordinators manage the education program across several districts.
 They use Avni to analyse field data, assess overall program performance, and provide strategic input to improve the education initiatives in their region.

 ## The Journey So Far

 As of July 2024, Avni is being used in three districts of Odisha and eight districts of Jharkhand.
-The platform supports over 2,000 schools, 4,500 school teachers, 490 Anganwadis, and 520 Anganwadi teachers, each of whom is now empowered to capture and act on data like never before.
+The platform supports over 2,500 schools, 4,500 school teachers, 490 Anganwadis, and 520 Anganwadi Workers, each of whom is now empowered to capture and act on data like never before.

 <div style="width: 50%">
     <img src="/img/2024-09-19-Scaling-Rural-Education/CInI-4.png">
 </div>

 CInI and its more than 150 users are working on the ground to elevate the quality of education.
-By prioritising robust assessments, Academic Enrichment has recorded a 23.2% improvement in language and a remarkable 28% advancement in math in Jharkhand.
-CInI has successfully set up more than 600 *jhola* libraries in the schools and Anganwadis so far.
+By prioritising robust assessments, Academic Enrichment has recorded an average of 30%  improvement in language and in math.
+CInI has successfully set up more than 1200 libraries in the schools and Anganwadis so far.